2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 We've chosen these two objectives because we believe we can meaningfully make progress on both of them, and do so by equitably changing our internal processes so 2i2c staff can meaningfully contribute _within their work hours_ towards these goals.

-Below, we'll define a few activities that fall into these objectives below.
+Below, we'll define a few activities that fall into these objectives.
 We'll also define a few **Key Performance Indicators** (KPIs) for each type of activity.
 We believe it's important to have a definition and a measure of progress to help us understand if we're on the right track and learning the right things.

 ## Activities that feed into these objectives